mara-schulke/serde_typename/README.md

 # serde_typename

-Conviently serialize and deserialize rust types into / from their serde name.
+Conveniently serialize and deserialize rust types into / from their serde name.

 ## Usage